 - Your products will have the Amazon brand name associated with them, which can significantly impact your reputation as a seller because customers are more likely to trust Amazon than individual sellers.

-- FBA is ideal for merchants that deal with large-sized products because Amazon warehouses have plenty of storage space.
+- FBA is ideal for merchants who deal with large-sized products because Amazon warehouses have plenty of storage space.
 All you have to do is ship your product to Amazon, and each time an order is placed, Amazon will handle the processing.

 - FBA saves money that would otherwise be spent on product packing and shipment.